MeadCo/ScriptXASPNETMVC/README.md

 A library of helpers for ASP.NET MVC Razor views to simplify the use of The MeadCo ScriptX Add-on for Internet Explorer to deliver controlled printing on client PCs.

 ## Current Version
-2.0.0
+2.1.0

+v2.1 Adsds support for working with a ScriptX.Print service - it will output code for working with the service instead of working with the add-on.

-v2.0 is source compatible with views written against v1.
+v2.1 is source compatible with views written against v1.

-However, note that v2.0 is under a different naming scheme on Nuget because of incompatibilities in the dependencies.
+However, note that v2.1 is under a different naming scheme on Nuget because of incompatibilities in the dependencies.
 To upgrade, uninstall the v1 package and install this.

 v2 uses the new [Configuration handler][4] which is far more flexible than the v1 package and de-couples the help library from the binary bits for ScriptX itself.